Fido Sucks – Here’s Why…

 Thanks to one of Canada’s worst mobile carriers, Fido – that’s not happening.

-First, let’s start about where Fido shit the bed right out the gate…with its online ordering process.
+First, let’s start about how Fido sucks by shitting the bed right out the gate…with its online ordering process.

 See, the sale should never have gone through, because Fido didn’t have any iPhone SEs in stock to sell.